wso2/aws-cicd-deployment-scripts/README.md

     Product AMI: Contains the product pack, databse scripts.
 This is a parameter of the cloudformation stack.

 A sample cloudformation template is provided under sampleCFN folder.
-This cloudformation template can be used to deploy the product in a different environments.
+This cloudformation template can be used to deploy the product in any environment.
+This sampe CFN template is configured with Logging.

-   Note: Change the userdata section of the auto scaling groups according to the deployed product.
+   **Note:** Change the userdata section of the auto scaling groups according to the deployed product.